JonAbrams/next-redux-wrapper/README.md

 class Page extends Component {
     static getInitialProps({space, isServer, pathname, query}) {
-        space.setState({ foo: bar }); // component will be able to read from space's state when rendered return { custom: 'custom' }; // you can pass some custom props to component from here }
+        space.setState({ foo: bar }); // component will be able to read from space's state when rendered return { custom: 'custom' }; // you can also pass some additional custom props to components }
     render() {
         const { space } = this.props;